geedrn/RNA-Seq_blog/_pages/20240828-RNASeqChef.md

 ### Cons

 - Difficulty in multi DEGs
-- Less citations
+- Less citations (Because the tool is new)
-- Only Japanese movie manual available
+- Only Japanese movie manual available (Their wiki has sufficient info for English speakers)